 Term of office for committee members member.
 Members may be reappointed for an additional two terms, to a maximum of six years.
 In 2020 replace OSPE rep. In 2021 replace RCC representative When a member's term expires, or a member resigns, Council (or the recommending party) will be asked to appoint a replacement(s) Term of Office Chair Vice Chair Chair is elected on an annual basis by the committee to a maximum of term of chair of 3 consecutive years.
-Vigo Chair is elected on Current Chair first elected in 2018 New Chair required in 2021 as current Chair's term is over Vice Chair Vice Chair is elected on an annual basis by the committee.
+Vice Chair is elected on Current Chair first elected in 2018 New Chair required in 2021 as current Chair's term is over • vice Chair an annual basis by the committee.
 New Vice Chair first elected in 2019